Guide

 Margin ratios

-Margin ratios focus on your day to day spending (or operating expenditure).
-They show what percentage of revenue the business gets to keep versus the amount that goes back out the door to cover costs.
+Margin ratios focus on your day-to-day spending (operating expenditure).
+They show what percentage of revenue your business keeps after covering costs.
+This reveals how much money stays in your business versus what goes out the door.

 The two main margin ratios are: